 Examines in depth the function of theory in counseling; major theories and their contributions to the practice of counseling.
-Affords opportunity to begin the development of students' own theories of counseling.
-Prerequisite: department permission.
+Affords opportunity to begin the development of students' own theoretical orientation to counseling.
 3 credits.

 CPSY 6003 Counseling Skills

 Skill-building experience in facilitative behaviors (empathy, genuineness, extending client communication) using such techniques as modeling, role-playing, audiotape and videotape feedback, as well as other training methodologies.
 Extensive research has indicated that certain basic skills, interpersonal in nature, are essential to all helping relationships.
 3 credits.